Emp5r0R/Secure-The-Throne/content/posts/1742035934336-Certified-Walkthrough(HTB)/index.md

 ---
-title: "Certified Walkthrough(HTB)"
+title: "Certified Walkthrough(Hack The Box)"
 date: 2025-03-15
 draft: false
 description: "A straight forward walkthrough for Certified hack the box machine"
-tags: ["Medium", "Windows", "HTB", "hacking", "Active Directory", "Walkthrough"]
+tags: ["Medium", "Windows", "Hack The Box", "hacking", "Active Directory", "Walkthrough"]
 ---
 ## Reconnaissance
 - We got multiple ports open, Which is interesting